-19.9.
+21.9.
 ClusterLoginModule

 All security attributes are carried in the Credentials object.
-Credentials is used by LoginModule's during the authentication process.
-User supplied attributes from LoginModule's are accessed by CallbackHandler s.
-To access the 'Credentials object, Hazelcast uses its own specialized CallbackHandler.
+Credentials is used by LoginModules during the authentication process.
+The user supplied attributes from LoginModules are accessed by CallbackHandlers.
+To access the Credentials object, Hazelcast uses its own specialized CallbackHandler.
 During initialization of LoginModules, Hazelcast passes this special CallbackHandler into the LoginModule.initialize() method.